 This type of financing has been designed to fund digital businesses that have recurring revenues, such as Amazon sellers.

 RBF arises from the need to obtain a cash flow to prepay costs that are closely related to sales, such as digital marketing campaigns or inventory supply.
-Revenue-based financing improves operations by improving the inventory cycle, the sales cycle, and, most importantly, the cash cycle.
+Revenue-based financing improves operations by improving inventory, sales, and, most importantly, cash cycles.

 How does RBF work?

 Businesses in need of funding will connect their digital marketing and payment accounts to the capital provider’s platform.
 Companies like RITMO will analyze this data in less than 24 hours and will be able to make you an offer with the money they can provide.
-Once the deal is signed you will have the funds in your wallet instantly.
-In the exchange, the customer will share a fixed percentage of future sales with the capital provider until the full advanced amount plus a commission is repaid.
-Repayments are usually made daily, weekly, or monthly through a direct debit agreement, which allows the capital provider to charge the customer an agreed percentage of observed sales within each specific time period.
+Once the deal is ready, you will instantly have the funds in your wallet.

 Therefore, as we said before, there is no specific repayment period, but an estimated repayment one.
 The final repayment schedule will depend on the performance of the business: the higher the sales growth, the shorter the repayment period.